Anarchism in France: From World War I to World War II

 After the war, the CGT became more reformist, and anarchists progressively drifted out.
 Formerly dominated by the anarcho-syndicalists, the CGT split into a non-communist section and a communist Confédération générale du travail unitaire (CGTU) after the 1920 Tours Congress which marked the creation of the French Communist Party (PCF).
 A new weekly series of the Libertaire was edited, and the anarchists announced the imminent creation of an Anarchist Federation.
 A Union Anarchiste (UA) group was constituted in November 1919 against the Bolsheviks, and the first daily issue of the Libertaire got out on December 4, 1923.

-Russian exiles, among them Nestor Makhno and Piotr Arshinov, founded in Paris the review Dielo Truda (Дело Труда, The Cause of Labour) in 1925.
+Russian exiles, among them Nestor Makhno and Piotr Arshinov, founded in Paris the review Delo truda (Дело труда, The Cause of Labour) in 1925.
 Makhno co-wrote and co-published The Organizational Platform of the Libertarian Communists, which put forward ideas on how anarchists should organize based on the experiences of revolutionary Ukraine and the defeat at the hand of the Bolsheviks.
 The document was initially rejected by most anarchists, but today has a wide following.
 It remains controversial to this day, some (including, at the time of publication, Volin and Malatesta) viewing its implications as too rigid and hierarchical.
 Platformism, as Makhno's position came to be known, advocated ideological unity, tactical unity, collective action and discipline, and federalism.
 Five hundred people attended Makhno's 1934 funeral at the Père Lachaise Cemetery.

 In June 1926, "The Organisational Platform Project for a General Union of Anarchists", best known under the name "Archinov's Platform", was launched.
 Volin responded by publishing a Synthesis project in his article "Le problème organisationnel et l'idée de synthèse" ("The Organisational Problem and the Idea of a Synthesis").
 After the Orléans Congress (July 12–14, 1926), the Anarchist Union (UA) transformed itself into the Communist Anarchist Union (UAC, Union anarchiste communiste).
 The gap widened between proponents of Platformism and those who followed Volin's synthesis anarchism.

 The Congress of the Fédération autonome du Bâtiment (November 13–14, 1926) in Lyon, created the CGT-SR (Confédération Générale du Travail-Syndicaliste Révolutionnaire) with help from members of the Spanish Confederación Nacional del Trabajo (CNT), which prompted the CGT's revolutionary syndicalists to join it.
 Julien Toublet became the new trade-union's secretary.
 Le Libertaire became again a weekly newspaper in 1926.